 In their first experiment, the team exposed rats to prolonged cold and discovered the rats’ fat tissue had experienced a “browning” effect.
 In the second experiment, a new group of rats experienced continuous psychological stress (known as immobilization stress) for seven days followed by an additional period of cold stress for seven days.
 When compared, the rats in the second experiment did not receive the same browning benefits as the first group, indicating that the prolonged psychological stress prevented the browning process.

 “Our studies indicated that while the acute stress generally impacted the body, especially the immune system, in a positive way, when the stress was prolonged, the rats weren’t able to experience the positive benefits.
-But most importantly, it was the stress characteristics which mattered the most,” Dr. Laukova said.
+But most importantly, it was the stress characteristics which mattered the most,” Professor Laukova said.

 Still in its early stages, this area of research paves the way for future breakthroughs that may aid in the fight against metabolic diseases including obesity.
-“Our team will use these findings as the foundation for additional research that will address the impact different kinds of stress have on health issues like obesity and metabolic syndrome,” Dr. Laukova says.
+“Our team will use these findings as the foundation for additional research that will address the impact different kinds of stress have on health issues like obesity and metabolic syndrome,” Professor Laukova says.